mxork/eu4-mp-performance-patch/README.md

 2. Single-core cpu performance.
 EU4 is actually quite multi-threaded in single player, but multiplayer runs a checksum on the game state every single day.
 This is bottle-necked on just one CPU, and is a major reason why multiplayer runs slower.
 3. The settings `DAYS_BEHIND_LOWER_SPEED` and `DAYS_BEHIND_PAUSE` from defines.lua.
 These have reasonable defaults, but if you have a fast machine or higher network latency to other players in your game, the defaults essentially guarantees you can't run at higher game speeds.

 `runk` eliminates most processing latency from the server by immediately forwarding match data when received.
-The DLL patch reduces the frequency of checksums to once a week, rather than every day.
+The DLL patch turns off the daily checksum.
 An optional steam mod (linked below) adjusts the `DAYS_BEHIND*` settings to be more forgiving.

 ### Note on the public server